ninad2209/Data-Model-Project-1/README.md

 &emsp;

 This Folder contains 2 jupyter notebooks:-
-1) Data Model Exercise 1 : Python Code contains connection to database and perform simple SQL Queries on that database using python code for practice.
+1) Data Model Exercise 1 : This Python notebook contains Code for connection to database and to perform simple SQL Queries on that database for practice.
-2) Data Model Project 1 : Actual Project where data extraction happens from CSV Files and Data Model Is created using SQL Queries and Python Code.
-Data Insertion into respective dimensions happen using python code.
+2) Data Model Project 1 : This Python notebook contains Actual Project where data extraction happens from CSV Files and Data Model Is created using SQL Queries and Python Code.
+Data Insertion into respective dimensions happen using python.

 &emsp;
 * CSV FILES Folder -